 When both an Illegal-Latin woman and now a Legal-Latin woman, I have paid my taxes every single year and obeyed the rules of the state.

 As a Legal-Latin woman, never have I had to ask a man for a single penny, or be someone’s “sugar baby” because apparently that is what you are titled the second you are seen with things you have worked for.

 The moment an ex-boss told me I gave “too much appeal” to the company and completely threatened my chances of succeeding within based solely on my appearance, I quit that machismo rapist culture because in absolutely no way should women ever accept being treated that way.

 If you are someone who follows and accepts Trump’s “just words” towards the opposite sex, you are right there alongside side him as a coward.
 It should not take misogynistic rhetoric to get people on their feet and speak out, yet it is so unfortunate that many of us have stayed quiet for so long.

 I am writing all this, and will be writing a lot more because, Mr. Trump, when you talked about illegal immigrants who do no good, you spoke about me.
-When you mentioned Latinos and how we are what is ruining this country, you spoke about my family, and when you said you grab women by the pussy and moved on her like a bitch, you spoke for every one of us who is making a change in this country.
+When you mentioned Latinos and how we are what is ruining this country, you spoke about my family and you spoke for every one of us who is making a change in this country.